Cauliflower Fried Rice will trick your tastebuds in the best way possible. This 20 minute low-carb recipe tastes like regular fried rice!

 • salt and pepper

-• 2 - 3 Tablespoons gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce)
+• 2 – 3 Tablespoons gluten free reduced-sodium Tamari, or soy sauce if not gluten free

 Directions

-2. Heat remaining 1 Tablespoon sesame oil in a wok or large nonstick skillet over high heat.
+• Heat remaining 3 teaspoons sesame oil in a wok or large nonstick skillet over high heat.
 Add cauliflower, green onions, and frozen mixed vegetables then stir fry until cauliflower is just beginning to turn tender, 3-4 minutes.
-Add garlic, season with salt and pepper, and then continue to stir fry until garlic is fragrant, 30 seconds or so.
+Add garlic, season with salt and pepper, then continue to stir fry until garlic is fragrant, 30 seconds or so.

 Notes